 Tomato plants are one of the most sensitive crops to grow and harvest.
 Moreover, they are prone to many harmful diseases.

-They can be affected at any stage of their growing circle due to some caring mistakes, soil condition, and environmental effects or attacked by some harmful pathogens.
+They can be affected at any stage of their growing circle due to some caring mistakes, soil conditions, and environmental effects or attacked by some harmful pathogens.

 Tomato fruit problems: